ghoulmann/cs-curriculum/year_1.rst

 * Measure ohms, amps, volts.
 * Make sense of problems and persevere in solving them
 * Articulate a definition of algorithm and algorithms' role in programming
+* Articulate visually or verbally the foundations of algorithmic problem solving

 *Level 2*